Table of Contents Show

 While it might not be Manhattan, there’s no shortage of attractions and fun things to do in Queens.
 The borough has plenty of history, culture, food, beautiful views, and great nights out to enjoy.
 All of which can be experienced without the crowds or prices of Manhattan.
 Here’s a snapshot of some of the borough’s best attractions.

-A symbol of Queens; the Unisphere is a giant glob that can be found in Flushing Meadows Park.
+A symbol of Queens, the Unisphere is a giant glob found in Flushing Meadows Park.
 It’s a beautiful spot for running, biking, barbecuing, or just whiling the hours away.
 Next door is the Queens Museum of Art with its incredibly detailed scale model of NYC.

-There’s nothing quite like an afternoon spent at a beer garden, and Queens has a few to choose.
+There’s nothing quite like an afternoon spent at a beer garden, and Queens has a few to choose from.
 The best is arguably the Bohemian Hall and Beer Garden in Astoria.
-Here among its shady umbrellas, picnic tables, icy beer pitchers, and hearty Czech food is an oasis away from the bustle of the streets.
+Among its shady umbrellas, picnic tables, icy beer pitchers, and hearty Czech food is an oasis away from the bustle of the streets.
 Other favorites include the Estate Garden Hall, Nowadays, and LIC Bar.

-There’s a lot of colorful ethnic neighborhoods in Queens but none more so than ‘Little India’ in Jackson Heights.
+There are many colorful ethnic neighborhoods in Queens, but none more than ‘Little India’ in Jackson Heights.
 Take a walk down its main drag, 74th street, and experience some of the best Indian food in all of New York.
-There’s also plenty of shopping to do and even a Bollywood movie theater.
+There’s also plenty of shopping and even a Bollywood movie theater.

 Another colorful ethnic neighborhood you’ll want to check out is Downtown Flushing.
-It’s the second biggest Chinatown in the city and provides a far more authentic experience than the one in Manhattan.
-There are plenty of delicious Asian eats to enjoy here besides Chinese, with Thai, Vietnamese, and Korean restaurants also being represented.
+It’s the second biggest Chinatown in the city and provides a far more authentic experience than Manhattan.
+Besides Chinese, there are plenty of delicious Asian eats with Thai, Vietnamese, and Korean restaurants also being represented.

 Queens is the home of the Mets, and Citi Field is the place to see them.
-Seats here are less expensive than Yankee stadium, and there’s always plenty of parking and tailgating to get you ready for the next game.
+Seats here are less expensive than at Yankee Stadium, and there’s always plenty of parking and tailgating to get you ready for the next game.

 For outdoor activities, Rockaway beach in southern Queens has you covered.
 It is NYC’s only legal surfing site.
 It also has BBQ areas, playgrounds for kids, and sporting areas for athletes to rough it out.

-Queens certainly has a lot to like about it, but if we had to pick its best quality, that would have to be its diversity.
-It’s not just the people that are diverse, its everything about the borough.
-The housing options, the food, the level of public transport, its economy, the lifestyle options.
-All of it makes this a borough for every kind of person, whether you’re a postgraduate looking for a trendy new neighborhood, or a mid-30s white-collar employee looking for a family-friendly community.
-You can find your place here and usually for a lot cheaper than you would in Manhattan or Brooklyn.
+Queens certainly has a lot to like about it, but its diversity would have to be if we had to pick its best quality.
+It’s not just the diverse people; and it’s everything about the borough.
+The housing options, the food, the level of public transport, its economy, and the lifestyle options.
+All of it makes this a borough for every person, whether you’re a postgraduate looking for a trendy new neighborhood or a mid-30s white-collar employee looking for a family-friendly community.
+You can find your place here and usually cheaper than in Manhattan or Brooklyn.
 Manhattan is also just a stone’s throw away at any time, so you’ll never be far from the hustle and bustle of the Downtown vibe.